 Brantford Police Service members have been provided with the same direction as the public when it comes to travel, self-isolation, and self-monitoring.

-It is not in the interest of community safety for us to disclose our exact deployment numbers but we can say, at this time, this direction has impacted an extremely small number of members and we have not had to make any changes to our frontline policing services.
+It is not in the interest of community safety for us to disclose our exact deployment numbers but we can say, at this time we have not had to make any changes to our frontline policing services.

 Prior to COVID-19, the Brantford Police Service had plans in place to address staffing needs during a public crisis or emergency.
 These plans include repurposing of resources, modifying members’ shifts, and adjusting our service delivery model.
 All of these steps would allow us to maintain public safety and respond to emergency calls for service.
 We have not had to make these adjustments to date.